 Logical Name: Displayed in the Win512 Tree and List views.
-Default is "Interlocking Combination" that could be changed when wanted / required.
+Default is "Interlocking Combination" that can be changed when wanted / required.
 "Area-Point" will be added in the tree view.
 "Area-Point" will be shown under "Zone-Address" in the list view.

-The Outputs list displays all the previous programmed outputs, Type = "Interlocking Output".
+The Outputs list displays all the previous programmed outputs, Type = "Interlocking Output" (contacted to the c.i.e.).

-The Inputs list displays all the previous programmed inputs with the Triggered by alternative (trigger condition) 14 = "Interlocking Input"
+The Inputs list displays all the previous programmed inputs with the Triggered by alternative (trigger condition) 14 = "Interlocking Input" (contacted to the c.i.e.).
 Select one Output and one Input.
 Press Select and the selected output and input will be shown in the Output and Input field respectively.

-It is possible to Delete an output / input (from the field) and to Find (go to) the output / input dialog box respectively.
+It is possible to Delete an output / input (from the field) and to Find (go to) the output / input dialog box respectively89.

 Area and Point: Each "Interlocking Combination" is presented as Area-Point (compare with Zone-Address).
 Area numbers 1-999 are possible and within each Area, Point numbers 1-99 are possible to use.
+An Area can only be used in one c.i.e.

 Text = User definable text message to be shown in the menu H9/C1.
-Could be written in this field or in the "Texts" dialog box, see chapter "Creating the user definable text messages via Win512", page 95.
+Can be written in this field or in the "Texts" dialog box, see chapter "Creating the user definable text messages via Win512", page 97.

-Buzzer checked = activated interlocking input will turn on the c.i.e. buzzer $(0.4 / 0.4 \text{ sec.})^{89}$ .
+Buzzer checked = activated interlocking input will turn on the c.i.e. buzzer $(0.4 / 0.4 \text{ sec.})^{90}$.
 The buzzer can be silenced.
 It will be automatically turned on again, if a new interlocking input is activated.

-&lt;sup>88 The output / input respectively will also be "selected" (high-lighted) in the tree and list views.
+89 The output / input respectively will also be "selected" (high-lighted) in the tree and list views.

-&lt;sup>89 Priority order: Fire alarm - Pre-warning - Telephone (only Chinese convention) - Interlocking - Fault.
+90 Priority order: Fire alarm - Pre-warning - Telephone (only Chinese convention) - Interlocking - Fault.